dlhobbins/Google-Data-Analytics-Capstone-Project/README.md

 ## Process phase
 ### The data at a glance

 Started by exploring the various files in Google Sheets.
-All the csv files have the Id column which will enable easy joing in Big Query.
+All the csv files have the Id column which will enable easy joining in Big Query.
-Renamed all columns to snake case for ease in Bigq Query.
+Renamed all columns to snake case for ease in Big Query.

 ### Big Query
 -- Explore the data --